 Charlotte, NC 28209

-DHG has further committed to cooperate with the panel established by the EU data protection authorities (DPAs) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU in the context of the employment relationship.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact the American Arbitration Association at www.adr.org for more information or to file a complaint.
-The services of American Arbitration Association are provided at no cost to you.
+DHG has further committed to refer unresolved Privacy Shield complaints to the American Arbitration Association, an alternative dispute resolution provider located in the United States.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, Privacy Shield Framework provides the right to invoke binding arbitration to resolve complaints not resolved by other means.
+Please visit https://go.adr.org/privacyshield.html for more information or to file a complaint.
+The services of the American Arbitration Association are provided at no cost to you.

 The U.S. Federal Trade Commission has jurisdiction over DHG’s compliance with the Privacy Shield Framework.
 This notice may be amended to be consistent with the requirements of the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks.
 When we update this Notice, we will also revise the "Last Updated" date at the top of this page.